digital-work-lab/open-source-project/02-git.md

 ---

 Sh***!
-We just committed changes containing a an error 🤯
+We just committed changes containing an error 🤯

 To undo the last commit, we can simply run: